trinker/syllable/README.md

 -------------------

 The function `count_vector` will provide a vector of integer counts for each word in a string.
-For this reason of integer vector counts.
+For this reason `count_vector` will return a `list` of integer vector counts.

     count_vector(c("I like it.", "Look out!"))